-The Foundation was named the beneficiary of the remainder interest, or a portion thereof, in two charitable gift annuities.
-One of the charitable gift annuities was distributed in 2014, resulting in one charitable gift annuity being held as of December 31, 2015 and 2014.
+The Foundation was named the beneficiary of the remainder interest, or a portion thereof, in one charitable gift annuity which was held as of December 31, 2016 and 2015.
 Contribution revenue and the related assets are recognized using the fair value of the Foundation's interest in the assets less the present value of the payments expected to be made to the beneficiaries.
 The present value is calculated by using recent life expectancy tables and risk adjusted discount rates.
 The Foundation is not the trustee, and as such the asset and liability are shown on a net basis on the statement of financial position.
-At December 31, 2015 and 2014, the beneficial interest in the charitable gift annuities was \$2,664 and \$2,797, respectively.
+At December 31, 2016 and 2015, the beneficial interest in the charitable gift annuities was \$2,021 and \$2,664, respectively.